Goldman faces probe after entrepreneur claims gender bias in Apple Card algorithm

 The iPhone maker says the card would be synched with iPhone users’ Apple Wallet and could be used to buy Apple products at a discount.

-(Reporting by Mekhla Raina in Bengaluru and Elizabeth Dilts in New York; Editing by Sonya Hepinstall)
+(Reporting by Mekhla Raina in Bengaluru and Elizabeth Dilts in New York; editing by Sonya Hepinstall.)